guimauvedigital/pkg/README.md

 # pkg

-An open source maven/npm/pypi package manager.

 [![License](https://img.shields.io/github/license/guimauvedigital/pkg)](LICENSE)
 [![Issues](https://img.shields.io/github/issues/guimauvedigital/pkg)]()
 [![Pull Requests](https://img.shields.io/github/issues-pr/guimauvedigital/pkg)]()
 [![Code Size](https://img.shields.io/github/languages/code-size/guimauvedigital/pkg)]()
 [![codecov](https://codecov.io/gh/guimauvedigital/pkg/graph/badge.svg?token=XZ7HrShgH3)](https://codecov.io/gh/guimauvedigital/pkg)

+An open source maven/npm/pypi package manager.

 > Warning: This is a work in progress and not ready for production use.

+## Motivation

+We wanted to publish our packages to import them between our projects easily.
+But we also wanted them to be private and not available to the public.
+Since GitHub does not support python packages, other solutions were very costly, and we love to make open source software, we decided to create our own package manager!

 ## Use in your code